 Behold our latest spy shots and video of what’s likely to be a new generation of the Chevrolet Corvette ZR1 supercar.

-Corvette talk of late has centered on a new mid-engine platform but that’s not expected to be introduced until the arrival of the next-generation Corvette (C8), tipped to be debuting at the 2018 Detroit auto show.
-Before that Chevy will send out the current Corvette (C7) with something special, and a safe bet would be on a ZR1 model making a return.
+Corvette talk of late has centered on a new mid-engine platform but this not expected to be introduced until the arrival of the next-generation Corvette (C8), tipped to be debuting at the 2018 Detroit auto show.
+Before that Chevy will send out the current Corvette (C7) with something special, and a safe bet would be on a ZR1 making a return.

 GM applies the ZR1 name to its most extreme Corvettes (ZR-1 for earlier generations) and so far has used it on the C3, C4 and C6 generations.
-The last ZR1 was launched for the 2009 model year and was powered by a supercharged 6.2-liter V-8 delivering 638 horsepower and 604 pound-feet of torque.
-This output is already exceeded by the C7 Z06, which has 650 hp, so expect even more oomph for the C7 ZR1.
+The last ZR1 was launched for the 2009 model year and was powered by a 6.2-liter supercharged V-8 delivering 638 horsepower and 604 pound-feet of torque.
+This output is already exceeded by the C7 Z06 which has 650 hp, so expect even more oomph for the C7 ZR1.

 GM is known to be working on a new LT5 V-8.
 Some leaked details suggest that the engine could be a naturally-aspirated 6.2-liter unit.

 The C7 ZR1 was originally scheduled for a reveal during January’s 2017 Detroit auto show, though additional testing has pushed the reveal back to the Continental Tire Road Race Showcase at Road America this August.
 The car may well be the last front-engined Corvette to ever be launched and is sure to end up a collector's item, so you better get friendly with your local dealer if you plan to purchase one.